 * HSI +0.2 pct, H-shares -0.5 pct

-* HK turnover weakest since September, minus last 4 sessions
+* HK turnover weakest since September, minus last 4 sessions in 2012

 * Esprit soars after UBS upgrade raises turnaround hopes

 * China shut for 3-day Labor Day holiday

 HONG KONG, April 29 (Reuters) - China coal shares led losses among commodity and industrial sectors in Hong Kong on Monday after disappointing quarterly earnings doused recovery hopes, capping broader market gains.

 The benchmark Hang Seng Index ended up 0.2 percent at 22,580.8 points, as strength for index heavyweight HSBC Holdings and Esprit Holdings after an upgrade left the benchmark lingering at six-week closing high.

 Esprit was a standout outperformer, jumping 4.8 percent to its highest in three months, thanks to the upgrade from “neutral” to “buy” by UBS analysts, who believe its turnaround prospects have improved following more focused execution.